For a list of all publications, please see here.

 Ecker E, Chen L, Pancaldi V, Bagger FO, Fernández JM, Carrillo de Santa Pau E, Juan D, Mann AL, […], Rico D#, Valencia A#, Beck S#, Soranzo N# & Paul DS#

 A healthy immune system requires immune cells that adapt rapidly to environmental challenges.
 This phenotypic plasticity can be mediated by transcriptional and epigenetic variability.
 In the study, we applied a novel analytical approach to measure such variability genome-wide across three human immune cell types from the same 125 healthy individuals.
 We discovered substantially increased variability in neutrophils compared to monocytes and T cells.
 In neutrophils, genes with hypervariable expression were found to be implicated in key immune pathways and to associate with cellular properties and environmental exposure.
 Our data provide a resource to enable further functional studies into the plasticity of immune cells.
-Also, see our review on transcriptional and epigenetic variability.
+Also, we recently published a review article on transcriptional and epigenetic variability.

 Genetic drivers of epigenetic and transcriptional variation in human immune cells.